jackybourgeois/jackybourgeois.github.io/_pages/about.md

 I do so through a **participatory approach** as I believe people's data must be used by, with, and for people who generate it.
 This might be researchers with participants or users among themselves.
 I look for collaborations that could likely lead to reciprocal exchanges of values and reflexivity.

-Thus, I develop **concepts, tools, and methods** to facilitate the participatory use of existing behavioral data such as sensitive and collaborative data donation, data commons, data intimacy or participatory sensemaking of personal data.
+Thus, I develop **concepts, tools, methods and education material** to facilitate the participatory use of existing behavioral data such as sensitive and collaborative data donation, data commons, data intimacy or participatory sensemaking of personal data.